+Mexican antojitos are the most faithful exponent of popular Mexican cuisine.
+These antojitos are a mirror of the colonial mixture of pre-Hispanic gastronomy.

-The antojitos are the most faithful exponent of the Mexican popular kitchen.
-They are a mirror of the pre-Hispanic gastronomy and of its three-hundred-year-old colonial mestizaje.
-We talk about the culture of antojito because it is a way of being of the Mexican, a traditional and ancestral food custom that includes practically all social classes.
+The Mexican antojitos are the most faithful exponent of the Mexican popular kitchen.
+They are a mirror of the pre-Hispanic gastronomy and its three-hundred-year-old colonial mestizaje.
+We talk about the culture of antojito because it is a way of being Mexican, a traditional and ancestral food custom that includes practically all social classes.

+A common denominator of most antojitos, especially the tacos, tamales, and tortas: to eat them you do not need plates or cutlery.
 Another aspect is the geographical area within which they are produced.
 That of the torta is the cities and has to do, of course, with its mestizo character.
-On the other hand, the consumption of tacos and tamales does not distinguish that frontier: both in the countryside and in the cities, the Mexicans are affected by them.
+The consumption of tacos and tamales does not distinguish that frontier: both in the countryside and the cities, the Mexicans are affected by them.

+There is nothing more distant in its conceptual and gastronomic essence than the antojitos and the well-called fast food.
+Both names fully reflect what they are.
 In Mexico, you can see groups of people eating on a sidewalk or in a market, standing around a stove, enjoying a snack; however, it is very rare to find someone walking and eating at the same time, a common scene in some industrialized countries.
 In a country or Sunday meeting, you can eat snacks with calm, friendly conversation, over the hours.

 Popular Mexican Antojitos